Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Related work

 \subsubsection{Trajectory Tracking}

-Quadrotor \ac{UAV} trajectory tracking can be tackled by various methods, ranging from linear \ac{PID} control to \ac{NMPC}~\cite{sun2022} and SE(3) control~\cite{lee2010se3}.
-Among these, SE(3) control stands out due to its almost global exponential stability~\cite{lee2010se3}, enabling aggressive flight at the limit of \ac{UAV} dynamics as long as the reference trajectory is feasible.
-Another advantage is that it is computationally lightweight, enabling fast on-board processing.
-The ability to track aggressive trajectories makes it a good benchmark to compare to, while its low computational overhead allows integration of parts of SE(3)~\cite{lee2010se3} into the proposed controller.
+Quadrotor trajectory tracking ranges from linear \ac{PID} to \ac{NMPC}~\cite{sun2022} and SE(3) control~\cite{lee2010se3}.
+SE(3) control stands out due to its almost global exponential stability~\cite{lee2010se3}, enabling aggressive flight at the limit of dynamics as long as the reference trajectory is feasible.
+Its low computational overhead allows fast on-board processing and integration into the proposed controller, while its tracking capability makes it a suitable benchmark.